Jclinch/BlooStores/README.md

 - [FakeStore API](https://fakestoreapi.com) for providing mock product data.
 - [Tailwind CSS](https://tailwindcss.com) for the utility-first CSS framework.
 - [Zustand](https://zustand-demo.pmnd.rs) for lightweight state management.

 ---

+### Note on Future Enhancements
+Due to prior commitments, including preparations and participation at Household of David's annual Mercy Conference '25, I was unable to implement additional features that would further enhance the e-commerce platform.
+Some of these planned features include:

+Product Details Page: A dedicated page to display individual products with comprehensive details such as descriptions, reviews, and related products.

+User Authentication: Secure login and registration functionality to enable personalized user experiences.

+Order History: A feature allowing users to view their past orders and track their status.

+These features are part of the roadmap for future development and would significantly improve the platform's functionality and user experience.

+---